-Well, if you aren’t one, work on understanding the experiences of black disabled people.
+Well, if you aren’t Black and disabled, work on understanding the experiences of Black disabled people.

-Do some googling, take the bias test, search the hashtag #blackdisabledlivesmatter on social media.
+Do some googling, take the bias test, and search the hashtag #blackdisabledlivesmatter on social media.

 When you see your fellow disabled folks who don’t share your racial identity(or sexual orientation, etc), take a moment to say hi and get to know them a bit.
 Try to break down whatever biases you have by getting to know others with those identities.